Arthur Lowe: Declining health and later career

-By the mid-1970s Lowe suffered from narcolepsy, which caused him to fall asleep during rehearsals, performances, and at other unintended times - sometimes in the middle of a sentence.
+By the mid-1970s Lowe suffered from narcolepsy, which caused him to fall asleep during rehearsals, performances, and at other unintended times – sometimes in the middle of a sentence.
 Stephen Lowe said that although he was often mistaken for drunk, he very rarely was.
 While both biographies of Lowe acknowledge his high consumption of alcohol, neither claim it extended to alcoholism.
 Lowe was also unfit, a smoker, and increasingly overweight.
-In 1979, he suffered a minor stroke.
-Despite his generally declining health, including worsening narcolepsy, he maintained a busy professional life.
-Derek Benfield described him as a workaholic.
+In 1979, he suffered a mild stroke.
+Despite his generally declining health, including worsening narcolepsy, he maintained a busy professional life; Derek Benfield described him as a workaholic.

 When Dad's Army ended in 1977, Lowe remained in demand, taking starring roles in television comedies such as Bless Me, Father (1978–1981), as the mischievous Catholic priest Father Charles Clement Duddleswell and in Potter (1979–80) as the busybody Redvers Potter.
 In 1980 he toured Australia and New Zealand with a production of Derek Benfield's play Beyond a Joke.
 Around this time Lowe was making many television commercials, with no fewer than nineteen in 1981 alone.

 His later stage career mainly involved touring the English provinces with his wife.
 He seldom took on a stage play unless it included a role for Joan and this saw some opportunities fall through.
 Lowe's agent Peter Campbell said the last ten years of his theatre career were "blown" by this condition, and Stephen Lowe thought his mother placed unreasonable pressure on his father to find her roles.
 Frank Williams said the couple shared a great love story, and if the arrangement held Lowe back it was only because he chose to be held back.
 Ian Lavender thought Lowe's narcolepsy led him to pull back from his range and choose safer roles.

 In 1981 Lowe reprised his role as Captain Mainwaring for the pilot episode of It Sticks Out Half a Mile, a radio sequel to Dad's Army.
 At Christmas that year he and Joan appeared in the pantomime Mother Goose at Victoria Palace, London.
 In January 1982, Richard Burton had his private aeroplane fly Lowe to Venice to film a cameo role in the television miniseries Wagner.